 1.9 Critical Care Admissions.
 All admissions to these critical care unit should be thoroughly evaluated in person by the admitting physician either within six (6) hours prior to admission to the unit, or no later than one (1) hour after the admitting orders have been given.
 This would include transfers of patients from any location, including a medical surgical unit, but not another critical care unit.
-Patients who are transferred from one level of care to another in the same hospital in a stable condition related to a pending elective procedure would not have to be seen within this timeframe.
-The definition of critical care units for the purpose of this section includes, the Intensive Care Units (ICU), the Critical and Intensive Care Unit at the Milford Campus (CICU), the Cardiothoracic Surgery/Surgical Intensive Care Unit (CVSICU/SICU), Neuro ICU (NSICU) or any similar units that are implemented at either campus.
-Patients admitted for telemetry who do not otherwise require critical care unit admission are excluded from this provision, including those who are admitted to a critical care unit because there is no bed elsewhere.
+Patients who are transferred from one (1) level of care to another in the same hospital in a stable condition related to a pending elective procedure would not have to be seen within this timeframe.
+The definition of critical care units for the purpose of this section includes, the Intensive Care Units (ICU), at both campuses, and any other specialty Intensive Care Units at both campuses or any similar units that are implemented at either campus.